Colorado Drug Trafficking Laws

 |Charges for Sales and Distribution of Controlled Substances (Excluding Marijuana)||

-Level 2 drug felony - Any material, compound, mixture, or preparation that weighs:
+Level 2 drug felony: Any material, compound, mixture, or preparation that's transferred to a minor or which weighs:

 |Marijuana Sales and Distribution Charges (When Regulations are Violated)||

-Learn More About Your Drug Trafficking Case with a Free Evaluation
+Learn More About Your Drug Trafficking Case: Call an Attorney

-If you have been charged with drug trafficking in Colorado -- or rather, the sale or distribution of a large amount of drugs -- you most likely will be facing a lengthy prison sentence upon conviction.
-The best way to defend yourself in court and get the best outcome possible is to work with a criminal defense attorney.
-Get started today with a free legal evaluation of your case from a Colorado criminal lawyer.
+If you've been charged with drug trafficking in Colorado -- or rather, the sale or distribution of a large amount of drugs -- you most likely will be facing a lengthy prison sentence upon conviction.
+The best way to defend yourself in court and get the best outcome possible is to work with an experienced lawyer.
+Get started today by reaching out to a Colorado drug crime lawyer.

 Contact a qualified attorney.